mattwynne/robot_tournament/games/tic_tac_toe/README.markdown

     x0x-0----

-Based on the state of the board, and the knowledge that 0 goes first, you need to work out which player you are, and respond with a move.
+Based on the state of the board, *and the knowledge that 0 goes first*, you need to work out which player you are, and respond with a move.
 In the example above, it must be 0's turn, so respond like this to win:

     7